dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 * BaaS products typically use NoSQL to store data.
 DreamFactory supports every major database vendor, both SQL vendors and NoSQL vendors.
 * BaaS products do not integrate well with existing databases and file systems.
 DreamFactory provides REST APIs for your existing SQL databases, NoSQL databases, and file systems.
 * BaaS security features are oriented around consumer mobile app use cases.
 DreamFactory provides enterprise-grade backend security based on over a decade of enterprise app development experience, largely on the Force.com platform (i.e. Salesforce).

+**How is DreamFactory different than “platform as a service” (aka PaaS)?**

+“PaaS” is an acronym for “platform as a service”.
+PaaS products such as Pivotal Web Services, Red Hat OpenShift, IBM Blue Mix, and Heroku run server hardware and software (i.e. “platform”) for you.
+Think of PaaS as full-service IaaS (Infrastructure as a Service).
+Instead of having your own Dev Ops team managing AWS provisioning, you can outsource the Dev Ops function to a PaaS company to make sure your servers are humming along smoothly and letting you know when they’re not.

+DreamFactory partners with PaaS companies.
+When you sign up for a PaaS product, you can easily deploy DreamFactory in your PaaS environment, and develop applications with DreamFactory that are hosted on your PaaS.